-Course Code: Title GAS125: FOOD AND WINE PAIRINGS Program Number: Name 1115: GAS-UNIV TRANSFER Department: CULINARY/HOSPITALITY Semesters/Terms: 19F, 20W Course Description: Become a wine enthusiast and decipher the many complexities revealed in wine by developing the ability to pair food and wine in today's culinary world.
+Course Code: Title GAS125: FOOD AND WINE PAIRINGS Program Number: Name 1115: GAS-UNIV TRANSFER Department: CULINARY/HOSPITALITY Academic Year: 2022-2023 Course Description: Become a wine enthusiast and decipher the many complexities revealed in wine by developing the ability to pair food and wine in today's culinary world.
 Whether planning to entertain in the comfort of your own home, preparing for a business dinner meeting or developing food and wine menus for restaurants or special events, understanding how to pair food and wine is invaluable and quickly becoming a life skill.
-This course will explore the significance of food and drink by examining fundamental concepts of wine history, tradition and culture.
+This course will explore the significance of food and drink by examining fundamental concepts of wine and food history, tradition and culture.
 Students will learn about terroir, wine terminology, production, storage, and selection and how wine is properly served.
-Total Credits: 3 Hours/Week: 2 Total Hours: 30 Prerequisites: There are no pre-requisites for this course.
+This course includes two hours of in-class instruction and one hour of independent study each week.
+Total Credits: 3 Hours/Week: 3 Total Hours: 42 Prerequisites: There are no pre-requisites for this course.
 Corequisites: There are no co-requisites for this course.
-Vocational Learning Outcomes (VLO's) addressed in this course: 1115 - GAS-UNIV TRANSFER VLO 1 Develop, through general knowledge gained in a wide range of subjects, insight into both and ended and en Please refer to program web page for a complete listing of program outcomes where applicable. both self and society.
+Vocational Learning Outcomes (VLO's) addressed in this course: 1115 - GAS-UNIV TRANSFER VLO 1 Develop, through general knowledge gained in a wide range of subjects, insight into both self and society.
+Please refer to program web page for a complete listing of program outcomes where applicable.
 VLO 3 Understand and utilize critical thinking processes and problem solving techniques.
 VLO 4 Examine and evaluate various aspects of our changing society to assist in developing a sense of personal and social responsibility as a citizen in society.
 VLO 5 Employ basic vocational, skills drawn from the areas of the Humanities, Social and Behavioural Sciences of Vocational Studies (Business, Technology).
 Essential Employability Skills (EES) addressed in this course: EES 1 Communicate clearly, concisely and correctly in the written, spoken, and visual form that fulfills the purpose and meets the needs of the audience.
 EES 2 Respond to written, spoken, or visual messages in a manner that ensures effective communication.
 EES 5 Use a variety of thinking skills to anticipate and solve problems.
 EES 6 Locate, select, organize, and document information using appropriate technology and information systems.
 EES 7 Analyze, evaluate, and apply relevant information from a variety of sources.
-EES 8 Show respect for the diverse opinions, values, belief systems, and contributions of others.
-EES 9 Interact with others in groups or teams that contribute to effective working relationships and the achievement of goals.